-Students with an absence from school must coordinate with their instructors within three (3) school days of their return to develop a make-up/testing strategy for missed assignments.
-As a general guide, all work must be made up within one week of returning to school unless special arrangements are made with the instructor
+Students with an absence from school must coordinate with their instructors within three (3) school days (regardless of academic week OR shop week) of their return to develop a make-up/testing strategy for missed assignments.
+As a general guide, all work must be made up within one week of returning to school unless special arrangements are made with the instructor.